 In my case, I’ve identified about 30 of the most common LEGO parts which I like to have on hand, and identified which colors I want to focus my attention on.
 Because the library of LEGO parts and colors is constantly evolving, I periodically review my “top 30” favorite parts list to see if I should make any changes.
 I also review my list of favorite colors, taking into account up-and-coming colors that are finally available across a wide enough range of common parts to be useful in model building.

-This approach helped me focus on just three colors for the last two years: 154Dark Red, 38Dark Orange, and 151Sand Green.
+This approach helped me focus on just three colors for the last three years: 154Dark Red, 38Dark Orange, and 151Sand Green.
 I like building with all three of those colors, they are finally available in a wide enough selection of parts to build most things, and happen to be relatively costly to purchase on BrickLink.